tfc/tfc.github.io/_posts/2016-02-21-on_exit_macro.md

 This version does exactly that.
 The macro `ON_EXIT` saves some code, and executes it, as soon as the current scope is left by returning from the procedure.
 This version does also respect that the resources must be released in the opposite order of their allocation.

+> Please note that this is ideally mixed with `shared_ptr`/`unique_ptr` with custom deleters.
+Please also have a look at this article, which describes [how to use smart pointers with custom delete procedures to automatically manage resources]({% post_url 2016-02-21-automatic_resource_release_with_sdl %}).

 The implementation is pretty simple:
 `ON_EXIT` represents an anonymous class instance which contains a lambda expression, which is provided by the user.